Optimal Initialization in Depth: Lyapunov Initialization and Limit Theorems for Deep Leaky ReLU Networks

 \paragraph{Outline and Contributions.}

 Our main contributions are:

-\begin{itemize} \item \textbf{Limit Theorems for Deep Leaky ReLU Networks:} We prove a Law of Large Numbers and a Central Limit Theorem for the logarithm of the activation norms, establishing that as depth increases, the activation growth is governed by a parameter we call the Lyapunov exponent.
+\begin{itemize} \item \textbf{Limit Theorems for Deep Leaky ReLU Networks:} We prove a Law of Large Numbers and a Central Limit Theorem for the logarithm of the activation norms, establishing that as depth increases, the activation growth is governed by a parameter called the Lyapunov exponent.
 (Section~\ref{section:LimitTheorems})

 \item \textbf{Analytical Formulas:} We derive explicit, closed-form formulas for the Lyapunov exponent for both Gaussian and orthogonal weight matrices.
 (Section~\ref{section:Initalization})

 \item \textbf{Lyapunov Initialization:} We propose a novel strategy that explicitly sets the Lyapunov exponent to zero to maximize stability.
 We further introduce Sampled Lyapunov Initialization to mitigate depth-dependent stochastic fluctuations predicted by our Central Limit Theorem.
 (Section~\ref{section:Initalization})